Starishi/Starishi/README.md

 - 🔭 I’m currently working on ... learning Electron
 - 🌱 I’m currently learning ... electron!
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... nothing!
 - 🤔 I’m looking for help with ...
+Electron
 - 💬 Ask me about ...food
 - 📫 How to reach me: ...please dont
 - ⚡ Fun fact: ...I am a cat